dapr/java-sdk/examples/src/main/java/io/dapr/examples/state/README.md

 mvn install
 ```

-Then get into the examples directory:
+Then change into the `examples` directory:
 ```sh
 cd examples
 ```